mendix/docs/content/developerportal/deploy/migrating-to-v4.md

 ### 4.3 Linking the App to the v4 Node

-After the v3 node has been offboarded, follow these steps to link the app to the v4 Node:
+Follow these steps to link the app to the v4 Node:

+{{% alert type="warning" %}}
+Make sure you have downloaded the latest backup and deployment package before linking your app to the v4 node.
+{{% /alert %}}

 1. In the [Developer Portal](http://home.mendix.com), go to **Apps** and select the app that has been detached from the v3 node.